Byron/gitoxide/tasks.md

 * A program to cat objects and pretty-print them, similar to git cat-file.
 Useful to get a feel for 'locate(…)' performance and stress test it a little.
+* Be sure to escape terminal escape codes

 ### Feature Flags